mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 For instance, frameworks like [LangChain](https://github.com/langchain-ai/langchain/) allow developers to build applications that chain together various AI models and services to perform complex tasks, such as language understanding and information retrieval.
 In such scenarios, the "model" is not just a set of trained parameters that can be _pickled_ but a "system" of interconnected services, often orchestrated by code that makes API calls to external platforms.

-Logging the model as code in these situations ensures that the entire workflow, including the logic and dependencies, is preserved.
+Logging the models from code in these situations ensures that the entire workflow, including the logic and dependencies, is preserved.
 It offers is the ability to maintain the same model-like experience by capturing the code making it possible to faithfully recreate the model’s behavior, even when the actual computational work is performed outside your domain.

 ### 2️⃣ When You’re Combining Multiple Models to Calculate a Complex Metric:

 Apart from Generative AI, you can still benefit from Model-as-Code logging in various other domains.
 There are many situations where multiple specialized models are combined to produce a comprehensive output.
 Note that we are not just referring to traditional ensemble modeling (predicting the same variable); often, you need to combine multiple models to predict different components of a complex metric.

-For this, we would like to give a concrete example: Customer Lifetime Value (CLV) in customer analytics.
+One concrete example could be Customer Lifetime Value (CLV) in customer analytics.
 In the context of CLV, you might have separate models for:

 - Customer Retention: Forecasting how long a customer will continue to engage with the business.
 - Purchase Frequency: Predicting how often a customer will make a purchase.